 California’s air quality requirements and the State’s pioneering efforts in reducing greenhouse gas emissions are constantly evolving and present many challenges and opportunities for California businesses of all sizes.
 These businesses turn to Downey Brand to lead them through California’s stringent air quality regulations and complex greenhouse gas reduction requirements.

-Whether it is an energy trader participating in the Cap-and-Trade program, a food processor permitting a new or expanded facility, an oil and gas developer analyzing their carbon impact under the California Environmental Quality Act (CEQA), or a manufacturing facility trying to figure out how to maintain compliance with Clean Air Act (CAA) permits and reporting obligations, our attorneys stay current on the latest legal developments and provide clients with cost-efficient compliance solutions.
+Our Air Quality and Climate Change attorneys stay current on the latest legal developments and provide cost-efficient compliance solutions for our wide range of clients.
+Whether it is an energy trader participating in the Cap-and-Trade program, a food processor permitting a new or expanded facility, an oil and gas developer analyzing their carbon impact under the California Environmental Quality Act (CEQA), or a manufacturing facility trying to figure out how to maintain compliance with Clean Air Act (CAA) permits and reporting obligations, Downey Brand attorneys can provide strategic, practical counsel.

 Businesses operating in California face some of the nation’s most stringent air quality requirements and these requirements may vary significantly based on location of operations.
 Our attorneys have strong knowledge of the myriad of federal, state and air district regulations and the practical experience to guide clients through permitting, compliance, and reporting obligations.
 We work with US EPA and California Air Districts to ensure our client’s operating needs are met during the rulemaking process.
 We assist clients in obtaining air permits required at new facilities and major expansions, including New Source Review (NSR), New Source Performance Standards (NSPS), and National Emission Standards for Hazardous Air Pollutants.
 We advise clients on reporting requirements and compliance certifications, including Title V, and defend clients when being investigated by state or federal agencies.